 Most printers tend to be connected to wifi, which means they can be accessed remotely with a password.
 However, most printers also have default administrator usernames and passwords that hackers can easily look up and use in order to gain access.

 If you haven’t changed your printer’s default password, do this immediately.
 You should find the option to do this in the utility settings of your printer.
 Instead of going with a password, consider creating a long, strong, and unique passphrase to make it a nightmare to brute-force.
+You can also use our unique password generator tool that generates strong passwords that are almost impossible to crack.

 Lastly, make sure printing always requires log on credentials – consult your printer’s manual to find out how.